Opening Krylov space to access all-time dynamics via dynamical symmetries

-In principle, the dynamics of any quantum system can be expanded in the basis of the dynamical symmetries of $H$.
-These dynamical symmetries and conserved quantities are eigenmodes of the Liouvillian $\LL = [H, \cdot]$ therefore it is natural to work in Krylov space, where the Liouvillian is already tri-diagonal.
-In general, the frequency $\omega$ of a dynamical symmetry can be complex, and the real part is responsible for oscillatory behavior while the imaginary part is responsible for exponential decay (or growth).
+These dynamical symmetries and conserved quantities are eigenmodes of the Liouvillian $\LL = [H, \cdot]$ (not to be confused with the related Lindbladian \cite{breuer2002theory}) therefore it is natural to work in Krylov space, where the Liouvillian is already tri-diagonal.
+In general, the frequency $\omega$ of a dynamical symmetry can be complex, and the real part is responsible for oscillatory behavior while the imaginary part is responsible for exponential decay in time (or growth).
 Such decaying dynamical symmetries are referred to as transient and the ones with purely real frequencies (including $0$) are referred to as \emph{perpetual} dynamical symmetries (including conservation laws).

 Crucially, for locally interacting systems and initial states with short-range correlations, the only relevant dynamical symmetries are those satisfying the property of pseudolocality \cite{Tomaz_Prosen_1998,Doyon,Doyon2,Doyon3,Buca2023}.
 Note that sometimes, these dynamical symmetries are referred to as a spectrum generating algebra (SGA, e.g. \cite{SGA,scarsdynsym2,Serbyn2021,chandran2022quantum}), however, we emphasize that dynamical symmetries do not form an algebra in general, and conversely SGAs are not necessarily pseudolocal and hence might not affect the dynamics.